-The St. Paul’s Hospital Thrombosis Clinic consists of two specialist physicians, the thrombosis nurse, research coordinators and administration staff.
+The St. Paul’s Hospital Thrombosis Clinic consists of four specialist physicians, the thrombosis nurse, research coordinators and administration staff.

 Our physicians have advanced training in thrombosis and extensive experience in treating patients with venous thromboembolism.
 They are members of the Department of Medicine at the University of British Columbia with active roles in teaching medical students and medical residents.